dvzgeo/php_ogr/README.md

 ## Supported PHP version

-Currently PHP5 >= 5.4 is supported.
+Currently PHP 5 >= 5.4 and PHP 7 are supported.
 The last version known to support PHP 5 <= 5.3 is tagged as php53 for reference.

 ## Why here?